 Email marketing for travel companies is certainly not only about mass emails.
-If email blasts are the only way you are currently excite your prospective travellers, you are missing out on the power of email automation.
+If email blasts are the only way you currently excite prospective travelers, you are missing out on the power of email automation.

 Travel is extremely personal, and so is the way people organize and time their vacations.
-Email automation allows you to customise your emails to be both personal and timely.
+Email automation allows you to customize your emails to be both personal and timely.

 Here are some key scenarios companies in the travel and tourism industry should consider when planning their email marketing strategy and choosing their ESP.

-Welcome series give you the opportunity to greet your customers when they join your community and to offer them valuable information to make the most of your services.
+Welcome series allows you to greet your customers when they join your community and to offer them valuable information to make the most of your services.

-If they subscribed during a purchase, a welcome series can contain useful information for their upcoming trip,like a tutorial to make the most of your service or platform.
-You can also consider promoting referral codes and discounts to share with their friends and family.
+If they subscribed during a purchase, a welcome series can contain useful information for their upcoming trip, like a tutorial to make the most of your service or platform.
+You can also consider promoting referral codes and discounts to share with friends and family.

 The brand also uses the opportunity to highlight a “discovery” of the offers that are on at the moment.
-The Call to Action is repeated at the bottom of the campaign, almost like a PS, that stand out thanks to the use of bold font.
+The Call to Action is repeated at the bottom of the campaign, almost like a PS, that stands out thanks to the use of the bold font.

-To keep track of the success of the email campaigns you send out make sure your ESP provides detailed statistics and reports of how your automated emails are performing in different scenarios.
+To keep track of the success of the email campaigns you send out, ensure your ESP provides detailed statistics and reports of how your automated emails perform in different scenarios.

-People tend to be put off by a long series of questions (who has the time for that?!) so letting them know that it will only be quick will increase chances of actually getting feedback from them.
+People tend to be put off by a long series of questions (who has the time for that?!), so letting them know that it will only be quick will increase the chances of getting feedback from them.

-For feedback emails you will want your ESP to offer a platform that allows you to build responsive emails.
-This way, customers will be able to display your emails on their phones easily, and to take the survey on the go as they receive it on their phone.
+You will want your ESP to offer a platform that allows you to build responsive emails for feedback emails.
+This way, customers will be able to display your emails on their phones easily and to take the survey on the go as they receive it on their phones.